Titius–Bode law: Origin and history

-"We know seventeen planets [that is, major planets and their satellites] that enter into the composition of our solar system; but we are not sure that there are no more."

-In his 1766 translation of Bonnet's work, J.D.
-Titius added two of his own paragraphs to the statement above.
+In his 1766 translation of Bonnet's work, J. D. Titius added two of his own paragraphs to the statement above.
 The insertions were placed at the bottom of page 7 and at the top of page 8.
 The new paragraph is not in Bonnet's original French text, nor in translations of the work into Italian and English.

 There are two parts to Titius's inserted text.
 The first part explains the succession of planetary distances from the Sun:

-Take notice of the distances of the planets from one another, and recognize that almost all are separated from one another in a proportion which matches their bodily magnitudes.
-Divide the distance from the Sun to Saturn into 100 parts; then Mercury is separated by four such parts from the Sun, Venus by 4+3=7 such parts, the Earth by 4+6=10, Mars by 4+12=16.
-But notice that from Mars to Jupiter there comes a deviation from this so exact progression.
-From Mars there follows a space of 4+24=28 such parts, but so far no planet was sighted there.
-But should the Lord Architect have left that space empty?
-Not at all.
-Let us therefore assume that this space without doubt belongs to the still undiscovered satellites of Mars, let us also add that perhaps Jupiter still has around itself some smaller ones which have not been sighted yet by any telescope.
-Next to this for us still unexplored space there rises Jupiter's sphere of influence at 4+48=52 parts; and that of Saturn at 4+96=100 parts.

-In 1772, J.E.
-Bode, then aged twenty-five, published an astronomical compendium, in which he included the following footnote, citing Titius (in later editions):
+In 1772, J. E. Bode, then aged twenty-five, published an astronomical compendium, in which he included the following footnote, citing Titius (in later editions):